 replaced with a “HASL-free” operation in which RRS is procured until the RRS supply and demand curves intersect — i.e., “RRS supply” = “RRS demand”.
 Under scarcity conditions, energy to be served is given priority and smaller amounts of RRS would be procured — effectively similar to the release of RRS to SCED in current market.
 This results in scarcity pricing through the ORDC.

 The current ability for the operator to manually enter an offset to GTBD will be retained to allow ERCOT the ability to react to persistent frequency deviations.

-Non-Spin:
+ERCOT deployment of RRS from Load Resource with High Set Under Frequency Relay:

+Even under a RT Co-optimization, similar mechanism as the current market design would be employed to deploy RRS from Load Resources with High Set Under Frequency Relay.
+ERCOT can, depending on the analysis of current and forecasted conditions, instruct deployment of RRS from Load Resources with RRS responsibility (at that time).
+The pricing run will mitigate price reversals due to this type of ERCOT deployment.

+On-Line Non-Spin (Option 1) or Spinning Operating Reserve (SOR – Option 2):

-On-Line Non-Spin (including Quick Start Generation Resource with telemetered status of On-Line):
+On-Line Non-Spin (including Quick Start Generation Resource with telemetered status of On-Line) or SOR:

 No change.
 Currently the online Non-Spin capacity is always available to SCED.
 Under RT Co-optimization, the “HASL-free” operation described above would allow this capacity to be converted to energy, if required.

-Off-Line Non-Spin (truly Off-Line)
+Off-Line Non-Spin (truly Off-Line) (Option 1) or Non-Spinning Operating Reserve (NSOR) that is truly Off-Line (Option 2)

-Even under a RT Co-optimization, similar mechanism as the current market design would be employed to deploy truly Offline Non-Spin.
-ERCOT can, depending on the analysis of current and forecasted conditions, instruct Offline Resources with Non-Spin responsibility (at that time) to come Online.
+Even under a RT Co-optimization, similar mechanism as the current market design would be employed to deploy truly Off-Line Non-Spin or truly Off-Line NSOR.
+ERCOT can, depending on the analysis of current and forecasted conditions, instruct Offline Resources with Non-Spin or NSOR responsibility (at that time) to come Online.
 These Resources have the responsibility to deliver for 1 hour after they come online in or are recalled whichever comes first.

-Further ERCOT staff and stakeholder discussions will be required to revisit the current procedures for deploying truly Offline Non-Spin to mitigate local congestion when no market solution is available.
+Further ERCOT staff and stakeholder discussions will be required to revisit the current procedures for deploying truly Offline Non-Spin or NSOR to mitigate local congestion when no market solution is available.

-Under RT Co-optimization, consistent with current practice, Resources with Non-Spin Responsibility that are Offline and deployed for Non-Spin are not made whole to their Energy Offer Curve, nor are they made whole on their Startup Costs and Minimum Energy Costs.
+Under RT Co-optimization, consistent with current practice, Resources with Non-Spin or NSOR Responsibility that are Offline and deployed for Non-Spin or NSOR are not made whole to their Energy Offer Curve, nor are they made whole on their Startup Costs and Minimum Energy Costs.

-Disaggregation of the ORDC into RegUp, RRS, Non-Spin Demand Curves
+Setup of AS Demand Curves

-Under RT Co-optimization of energy and AS, the AS requirements for each type of AS (RegUp, RegDown, RRS, Non-Spin) to be procured are modeled as a demand curve.
+Under RT Co-optimization of energy and AS, the AS requirements for each type of AS (Reg-Up, Reg-Down, RRS, Non-Spin) to be procured are modeled as a demand curve.
 The AS demand curves for AS serve the same purpose as the Power Balance Penalty Curve for energy.

+Option 1 (Original): Disaggregation of the ORDC into Reg-Up, RRS, Non-Spin Demand Curves

 The Operating Reserve Demand Curve (ORDC), which is based on statistical distributions (mean and standard deviation) of Online Reserves will be used to setup the AS demand curves for each AS type.

 Note: If RRS from Load Resources are not part of the RT market (i.e. price takers), then the RRS demand curve will need to be modified (reduced) by the amount of price taking RRS MW from Load Resources.
 However, in the event of an ERCOT manual deployment of RRS from Load Resources, the RRS demand curve will be augmented by the deployed amount of RRS from Load Resources.